The New Vic Project

 McGill is taking a “Systems” approach to sustainability, taking into account the relationships between sustainability challenges and goals – understanding that actions towards a goal in one system will often impact many interconnected systems.
 We will build on the interdisciplinary strengths that McGill has spent decades developing, providing a research and learning environment where new ideas grow and new partnerships flourish.
 The New Vic will house three research clusters that are central to sustainability: Molecular/Materials Systems, Earth Systems, and Urban Systems.
 These clusters will develop greater collaboration, share resources (equipment, space, personnel, and administration) and have access to wet, dry, and computational laboratory spaces.

-Driven by the Max Bell School of Public Policy, we will bring policy expertise into direct conversation with Sustainability Sciences.
+Driven by the Max Bell School of Public Policy Policy and select Institutes and Centres of the Faculty of Arts, we will bring policy expertise into direct conversation with Sustainability Systems.
 This will ensure that new discoveries and technologies are communicated to those who are ultimately responsible for putting them into practice.
 At the same time, scientists will learn from policy experts, so their work can be informed by the realities of the governments, communities and citizens who will adopt them.
 Tomorrow’s policy leaders will be informed by a dynamic multidisciplinary environment, fueling evidence-based policy from the local to the national level.

 The new McGill complex may only be opening its doors in 2028, but that certainly isn’t holding back our researchers, students and staff from being active in the field.
 Many collaborative projects are already underway and new ones are being launched regularly.